washreve/hyp3-metadata-templates/GAMMA/RTC/README_RTC_GAMMA.txt

 All products will include a grayscale png browse image in both resolutions.
 It is a rendering of the primary polarization data, scaled to an ASF standard to display nicely in grayscale.
 The low-resolution image is designated by a simple .png extension, while the tag _large.png indicates the medium-resolution image.

-For dual-pol products, a false color png browse image is generated in both resolutions.
+For dual-pol products, a false-color png browse image is generated in both resolutions.
 It is a rendering of the primary and cross-polarization data, scaled to an ASF standard to display nicely in color.
 These files are additionally tagged with _rgb, but otherwise have the same tags/extensions as the grayscale browse images.

 KMZ files are generated in the higher resolution for use in Google Earth and other compatible applications.
 All products will include a grayscale kmz image, and dual-pol products will also include a color browse kmz image.

 -------------
 ## 3. DEM used to correct the data

-The digital elevation model layer is included with standard products, but is optional when placing a custom order for imagery.
+The Digital Elevation Model (DEM) layer is included with standard products, but is optional when placing a custom order for imagery.
 This layer is tagged with -dem.tif

-The best digital elevation model publicly available for each granule is used in the RTC process, so different granules may be processed using different source DEM layers.
+The best DEM publicly available for each granule is used in the RTC process, so different granules may be processed using different source DEM layers.
 The resolution of the source DEM varies depending on the location of the granule.
 The DEM is clipped from the source layer to the size needed for full granule coverage, or to the extent of the available DEM source data if full coverage is not available.
-It is then resampled from the native DEM resolution to [SPACING] m for use in RTC.
+It is then resampled from the native DEM resolution to [SPACING] m for use in RTC processing.

+The DEM sources include the National Elevation Dataset (NED), the Shuttle Radar Topography Mission (SRTM), the Copernicus Land Monitoring Service EU-DEM (EUDEM), the Greenland Ice sheet Mapping Project DEM (GIMP), and the Reference Elevation Model of Antarctica DSM (REMA).

 The source of the DEM for this particular product is [DEM], which has a native resolution of [RESA] arc seconds (about [RESM] meters).

 *Refer to the -dem.tif.xml file for additional information about the specific DEM included with this product, including use and citation requirements.*

-The sources include the National Elevation Dataset (NED), the Shuttle Radar Topography Mission (SRTM), the Copernicus Land Monitoring Service EU-DEM (EUDEM), the Greenland Ice sheet Mapping Project DEM (GIMP), and the Reference Elevation Model of Antarctica DSM (REMA).

 The NED provides the best available public domain raster elevation data of the conterminous United States, Alaska, Hawaii, and territorial islands in a seamless format.
 The NED is derived from diverse source data, processed to a common coordinate system and unit of vertical measure.
 For more information, refer to https://pubs.er.usgs.gov/publication/70201572.
 To download the data, visit https://viewer.nationalmap.gov/basic and expand the Elevation Products (3DEP) section.

 The SRTM was flown aboard the space shuttle Endeavour February 11-22, 2000.
 The National Aeronautics and Space Administration (NASA) and the National Geospatial-Intelligence Agency (NGA) participated in an international project to acquire radar data which were used to create the first near-global set of land elevations.
 For more information and to access the full SRTM dataset, refer to https://www.usgs.gov/centers/eros/science/usgs-eros-archive-digital-elevation-shuttle-radar-topography-mission-srtm-1-arc?qt-science_center_objects=0#qt-science_center_objects.